Atlanta United loses Ronald Hernández (knee) for 3-4 months

 Two of Atlanta's most prominent players, goalkeeper Brad Guzan and defender Miles Robinson, both suffered season-ending Achilles injuries on noncontact plays at Mercedes-Benz Stadium.
 Robinson's injury will also likely cost him a spot on the U.S. roster for the World Cup in December.

-Those injuries raised questions about the FieldTurf artificial turf at Atlanta's stadium, though the team says there is nothing to indicate it is to blame.
+Those injuries raised questions about the new FieldTurf artificial surface at Atlanta's stadium, though the team says there is nothing to indicate it is to blame.

+Installation of the new surface was completed in February before United's season opener.
+The Major League Soccer Players Association has expressed concerns about the safety of the turf, which is the same product and brand that has been used since the stadium opened in 2017.

+“We are gravely concerned about the number of serious injuries that have occurred on the new playing surface at Mercedes-Benz,” said Bob Foose, the MLSPA's executive director.
+“We have shared and reiterated our concerns with the league and inquired about what is being done to address the issue.
+We have yet to receive a clear answer back.”

-United has played games on the surface since moving into the retractable-roof facility, also home to the NFL's Atlanta Falcons, midway through its inaugural season in 2017.
+United has played home games on artificial turf since moving into the retractable-roof facility, also home to the NFL’s Atlanta Falcons, when it opened midway through the MLS team's inaugural season.

 The stadium near downtown Atlanta is expected to be selected as one of the hosts for the 2026 World Cup, though a natural-grass surface will be put down for that competition.